feranick/tensorflow-builds/README.md

 ```
 ./configure
 ```

+If GPU support is enabled (via CUDA), do not specify any local or remote path/version, just press ENTER.

 ### Compilation Flags and optimization
 During compilations, additional can be added when asked, and will be included through the flag `--config=opt`.
 These are recommended: